 Are you looking for a Portuguese Water Dog puppy?

 The best way to ensure a long and happy relationship with a purebred dog is to purchase one from a responsible breeder.
 Not sure where to begin finding a breeder?
 Contact the National Parent Club’s Breeder Referral person, which you can find on the AKC Breeder Referral Contacts page.

 Want to help rescue and re-home a Portuguese Water Dog dog?

 Did you know nearly every recognized AKC purebred has a dedicated rescue group?
 Find your new best friend on the AKC Rescue Network Listing.

 Portuguese Water Dog Breed Magazine

-If you want to read and learn more about the robust Portuguese Water Dog breed, make sure to check out our Portuguese Water Dog Breed Magazine.
+Read and learn more about the robust Portuguese Water Dog breed with articles and information in our Portuguese Water Dog Breed Magazine.